Next Start

 One problem to watch for is battery terminal corrosion, which can lead to the deterioration of the battery terminal materials as well as other parts of the starting system.
 It’s pretty easy to spot — typically, it’s a white, blue or green-tinged covering on the battery terminal, cables or posts.
 Corrosion on or around your battery’s surfaces can lead to increased resistance within the circuit, which can disrupt the electrical current.

-What Causes Battery Terminal Corrosion?
+What Causes Corrosion on Car Battery Terminals?

 There are several reasons corrosion can appear on your battery.
-When your battery runs, hydrogen gas gets released and is mixed with other elements, which can cause corrosion to build up.
+When your battery runs, hydrogen gas gets released and is mixed with other elements, which can cause battery corrosion to build up.
 Some of the main causes include:

-Overfull Battery
+Overfull battery

 Some batteries are refillable and rely on water for their operation.
 However, overfilling can cause the excess water to make its way out through the vents.
 Once water comes into contact with the battery terminals, corrosion can occur.